Atlantis, The Palm: Hotel

 The 1,544 room nautically themed resort has two accommodation wings, consisting of the East and the West Tower.
 It is complemented by the Aquaventure water park and the Lost Chambers Aquarium, home to over 65,000 marine animals.
 Atlantis, The Palm is also known as the culinary destination in the region where guests can take their pick from a collection of 35 world-renowned restaurants including Bread Street Kitchen & Bar, Street Pizza, Hakkasan, Nobu, En Fuego, Seafire Steakhouse & Bar and the award-winning underwater restaurant, Ossiano.
+Atlantis, The Palm is one of three Atlantis resorts with one being located in Paradise Island, Bahamas, and the other being located in China.

 Underwater rooms

 The Poseidon and Neptune Underwater Suites at Atlantis The Palm are two of only a tiny handful of underwater hotel rooms around the world, and regularly appear in lists of the world's most unique accommodation.

 Measuring 165 sqm in total, the upper, entrance floor is at ground level while the master bedroom and en-suite bathroom are submerged.
 The almost floor to ceiling windows in both the bedroom and bathroom face out on to the resort's Ambassador Lagoon, home to a multitude of exotic sea creatures.
-The floor-to-ceiling windows includes 65,000 marine animal aquarium in Dubai and will be amazed as sharks, rays and fish glide right past your bed.
+The floor-to-ceiling windows includes 65,000 marine animal aquarium in Dubai including sharks and rays.

 Development

-Atlantis The Palm, opened on 24 September 2008 as a joint venture between Kerzner International Holdings Limited and Istithmar World.
-In April 2012, Istithmar World acquired Kerzner's 50-percent stake in the property for US$250 million.
+Atlantis The Palm, opened on the 24th of September 2008 as a joint venture between Kerzner International Holdings Limited and Istithmar World.
+In April 2012, Istithmar World acquired Kerzner's 50-percent stake in the property for $250 million USD.
 The property continues to be managed by Kerzner International Resorts.
 The conceptual design architects were Northpoint-South Africa.
 The architect of record was design firm Wimberly, Allison, Tong and Goo (WATG) an international firm specializing in Luxury Hotels.
-The principal contract for the project was awarded to Laing O'Rourke, a multinational construction firm based in United Kingdom.
+The principal contract for the project was awarded to Laing O'Rourke, a multinational construction firm based in the United Kingdom.
 Laing O'Rourke was responsible for the design and construction phases of the 23-story hotel and water park.